|

 bond with Benedict XV, who steered the Church through the period of

+turmoil caused by the First World War.
 The name Benedict also calls to mind the extraordinary figure of the

 great Patriarch of Western Monasticism, Saint Benedict of Norcia,